gemmarx/formdial/README.md

 # Formdial
-Formdial is a tool to display a markdown document with some input fields from command line.
+Formdial is a tool to pop-up a markdown document from command line with some input fields.

 <img src="https://user-images.githubusercontent.com/6276021/94700459-73dfc080-0376-11eb-97ec-46683e96a40c.png" width="350px">